pooja2512/jekyll-now/_posts/2018-08-17-A-B_testing.md

 **Regression approach**

 Our main aim is to find if the user has converted or not.
-Since we have only two outcomes I decided to perform logistic regression.
+Considering we have only two outcomes I decided to perform a logistic regression.

 ![abc](https://image.ibb.co/intCOK/logistic_reg.png)

-Looking at the probability value which greater than our alpha level of 5% We have statistical evidence that conversion rate for new page is not different from the new page.
+Looking at the probability value which greater than our alpha level of 5%.
+We have statistical evidence that the conversion rate for the old page is not different from the new page.

+**Final Thoughts:**

 In the larger picture, based on the available information, we do not have sufficient evidence to suggest that the new page results in more conversions than the old page.

-**Final Thoughts:**

 A/B testing is essentially an experiment where two or more variants of a page are shown to users at random, and statistical analysis is used to determine which variation performs better for a given conversion goal.
-By performing probability, p-value calculation, Hypothesis tests and regression I come up to a conclusion that conversion rate for the old page was not superior than the new page.

 But there are many factors to consider when designing an A/B test and drawing conclusions based on its results.
 To conclude, here are some common ones to consider.

 - Novelty effect and change aversion when existing users first experience a change.